 Should an Apron be Lined?

-Click on the link below to download your free apron pattern in kids and adult sizing.
+Click on the link below to download your free printable pattern in kids' and adult sizing.
 The pattern PDF will open in a new window.
 Read how to print a PDF pattern if you are new to this process.
 Don't forget to measure the test square to ensure your printer scale is correct.

 Sticky tape your grid together in 4 rows of 2 to get a full-sized pattern.